 Pretty much a "meh" compared to many other Moab area options

 ~ Thee Best View and thee best place to photograph and sleep beneath the Milky Way ~

 Stunning views, gorgeous sunsets!

 Excellent, Quiet Campsite with Great Views Just Outside Moab

-Beautiful views and quiet
+Beautiful views of canyons and snow capped mountains!